kleberaluizio/kleberaluizio/README.md

 ### Hey there, I'm Kleber Aluizio! 👋
 <div style="text-align: justify">
 - 🔭 I'm a Mechanical Engineer with a master's degree in mechanical engineering.
 I’m currently working as a Software Developer on a Brazilian company specializing in business process automation and management.
-Over the past few years, I have also been teaching courses to aspiring engineers at several universities in southern Brazil, including IFSC, UDESC, and UniSENAI
+Over the past few years, I have also been teaching courses to aspiring engineers at several universities in southern Brazil, including IFSC, UDESC, and UniSENAI where I'm currently working as well.
 </div>

 <div style="text-align: justify">